ashrlm/Handwriting-Recognition/readme.md

 - 10 Output Neurons

 ### Usage
-When the program is started, it will automatically begin training (Unless -t is included) To switch between testing and training, simply press 't'.
+When the program is started, it will automatically begin training (Unless -t is included).
+To switch between testing and training, simply press 't'.

 ##### Flags